Publishing Careers

 Information Gathering

 If you are interested in publishing (or any career field), you should follow that industry closely.
-Read trade magazines, newsletters, and popular publishing websites.
+Read trade magazines, like Publishers Weekly, newsletters, and popular publishing websites, like the Association of American Publishers.
 Join relevant email lists.
-Follow industry insiders on social media.
+Follow social handles for publishing houses and imprints.
 Research the types of positions that are available in those fields.
-Vault, available to Georgetown students for free through the career center’s website, is a good place to start your search.
+The website Bookjobs provides detailed descriptions on the various departments you will find in the industry.
+Jane Fried, editor of The Hot Sheet, regularly updates this informational chart about key book publishing paths.
 Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.

 Select Resources and Associations